awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* string

-The Glue database name with the randomized suffix to prevent name collisions in the catalog.
+The Glue Database name with the randomized suffix to prevent name collisions in the catalog.

 ---